Kazukiyo Nishikiori: 2021 Leaving Johnny's, independence

 On December 31, 2020, he left Johnny & Associates and became freelancer.
 Since then, he has been active as a theater director and an actor.
 The major reason he left Johnny's was the death of Johnny Kitagawa in July 2019.
 Kitagawa, whom he had been able to consult about anything about his work, had died, and the company became a very large company with several hundred people, unlike when Nishikiori was young and it was a small company with a few dozen people.

 He preferred to continue working in the field, so he was not interested in working as an office executive like Hideaki Takizawa or Yoshihiko Inohara, who were being talked about at the time.
 He said that since he was almost 60 years old, he wanted to be independent and do what he wanted to do.
 Nishikiori also compared this big company to a ship and said that as a crew member of this big ship, when he wondered if there would be room for him in the future, he decided to quit thinking that there would not be.

 Although they did not discuss it, Katsuhide Uekusa, another member of Shonentai, also left the Johnny's at the same time, triggered by Kitagawa's death.
 In September 2021, he and Uekusa launched the YouTube channel "Nicky and Kacchanel", and the following year, they held a dinner theater.

 In April 2021, Nishikiori launched his official fan club, Uncle Cinnamon Club, and in 2022, he founded Uncle Cinnamon Inc. The reason why it is Cinnamon is because in Japanese, Cinnamon is also called Nikki, which is similar to his nickname.

 In 2022, Nishikiori acted for the first time in five years in Salaryman Night Fever, a play he wrote and directed.
 The reason for focusing on office workers was that when he used to perform in Yurakucho about 20 years ago, the audience was mostly women, and his old local friend asked him, "Is there any theater that we can go see more casually?"

 After COVID-19 pandemic, he also became interested in contributing to society.
 He said he wanted to create a production that would cheer up office workers of his age who commute on crowded trains every day, are made sarcastic remarks by their bosses, and are kept at a distance by their daughters when they go home.
 In an interview with 2023, Nishikiori had been working in show business and doing the singing and dancing he loved, but after he turned 40, he was not sure if it was contributing to society, and considered retiring from his job.
 However, after the COVID-19 pandemic, he said that seeing Wahaha Honpo, a comedy troupe, doing their best to make the audience laugh made him decide that this was the only thing he could do, and that he would continue to do this work.

 He said he became independent after his idol days and wanted to compete as a theater director in a place where no one knew who he was, and that he is now closer to his original self when he lived Shitamachi and before he entered show business.

+In October 2023, regarding the sexual abuse scandal involving Johnny Kitagawa, Nishikiori stated that while he found the abuse disappointing, he still regarded Kitagawa as his mentor and hoped to carry forward the positive aspects of what he had learned.